About Commissioner Barnhardt

 He is a life member of the Keystone Fire Company of Reading and the West Reading Fire Company.

-He is an active Freemason and is Past Master of Saint John’s Lodge No. 435, West Reading.
-Presently he serves as the Commander in Chief of Reading Consistory of the Valley of Reading and a trustee and past Thrice Potent Master of The Reading Lodge of Perfection.
+He is an active Freemason and is Past Master of Saint John’s Lodge No. 435, West Reading, past Commander in Chief of Reading Consistory of the Valley of Reading and a trustee and past Thrice Potent Master of The Reading Lodge of Perfection.

-For the past ten years, he has served as Vice-Chair of the Board of Commissioners and Chair of the Prison Board.
-He serves as Chair of the Election Board and serves on the Salary and Retirement Boards.
+For the past twelve years, he has served as Vice-Chair of the Board of Commissioners and Chair of the Prison Board.
+He now serves as Chair of the Election Board and serves on the Salary and Retirement Boards.

 He also serves on the Board of Mental Health/Developmental Disabilities, Criminal Justice Advisory Board Steering Committee Chair, and the County Blighted Property Review Committee.